 Alsace Gewurztraminer AOC

-Whether categorized as dry, vendage tardive, or Sélection de Grains Nobles, AOC Alsace Gewurztraminer wine stands out for its incredibly rich aromas, which are the product of a specific varietal grown in a specific terroir.
+Whether categorized as dry, vendage tardive, or Sélection de Grains Nobles, AOC Alsace Gewurztraminer stands out for its incredibly rich aromas, which are the product of a specific varietal grown in a specific terroir.

 What you need to know